It’s not hard to be captivated by Bundaberg and the cane country that surrounds it.

 About the writer

 Adam Ford is an Australian travel presenter, producer, writer, blogger and photographer, and has travelled extensively through Europe, Asia, North America, Africa and the Middle East.
 Adam lived in London for six years and worked as a travel consultant for three years before taking up the opportunity to travel the world as host of the Tour the World television series on Network Ten.
-Adam loves to uncover everything a new destination has to offer and is equally at home in a five-star Palazzo in Pisa or a home-stay in Hanoi.
-He regards himself as a flash-packer – a little bit of extra comfort goes along way!
+Adam loves to uncover everything a new destination has to offer, and is equally at home in a five-star Palazzo in Pisa or a home-stay in Hanoi.

 You might be interested in